mohamedsaif/IntelligentExperiences.OnContainers/guide/02-prerequisites/README.md

    --name $SB_NAMESPACE \
    --location $LOCATION \
    --sku Standard

+# Create new authorization rule to use it to connect to the service bus
+az servicebus namespace authorization-rule create \
+    --resource-group $RG \
+    --namespace-name $SB_NAMESPACE \
+    --name cognitive-orchestrator-key \
+    --rights Manage Send Listen

 # We will be using Service Bus's topic/subscription (aka pub/sub pattern) to build our middleware messaging.
 # Let's create the topics and subscriptions